-The APM BoK 6th edition definition of Leadership and section BC03 - Leadership from the APM Competence Framework provided the foundation upon which the event developed.
+The APM Body of Knowledge 6th edition definition of Leadership and section BC03 - Leadership from the APM Competence Framework provided the foundation upon which the event developed.

 This 'taster session' of a longer half or full day session on the topic still saw the attendees engaged throughout even though it was a relatively new style for the NI-ICE members who are much more used to technical presentations.

 Discussions drew out various challenges that lie in front of leaders including human nature, inconsistent levels of support and interest from above & below, new and novel products & methods as well as customers and suppliers.
 Political (with both a capital 'P' and a lower case 'P') agendas were also aired as a huge challenge.